omartaveras/EventsFine/README.md

 * Add in Bootstrap
 * Better header and title
 * Make all events display in a grid(Div)
+* Add Navbar
+* Style the new Event form
 - [x] Bootstrap
 - [ ] Semantic